 We will receive aggregate net proceeds of approximately \$ million from the sale of the notes to the underwriters after deducting the underwriting discount and other offering expenses payable by us.
-We expect to use the net proceeds of this offering to temporarily reduce borrowings under our multi-year revolving credit facility (which we expect to use to repay outstanding amounts on the maturity of our \$490.5 million principal amount of S due February 2012 and our \$9.5 million principal amount of TEPPCO senior notes due February 2012 prior to the expected delivery of the notes offered hereby) and for general company purposes.
+We expect to use the net proceeds of this offering for the repayment of debt, including (i) the repayment of amounts outstanding under our multi-year revolving credit facility and commercial paper program (which we used to repay outstanding amounts on the maturity of our \$350.0 million principal amount of Senior Notes C, \$182.5 million principal amount of Senior Notes T and \$17.5 million principal amount of TEPPCO Senior Notes, each due February 2013) and (ii) the repayment of amounts outstanding on the maturity of our \$400.0 million principal amount of Senior Notes M, \$237.6 million principal amount of Senior Notes U and \$12.4 million principal amount of TEPPCO Senior Notes, each due April 2013, and for general company purposes.

-In general, our indebtedness under the multi-year revolving credit facility was incurred for working capital purposes, capital expenditures and other acquisitions.
-Amounts repaid under our multi-year revolving credit facility may be reborrowed from time to time for acquisitions, capital expenditures and other general partnership purposes.
-As of February 7, 2012, we had no borrowings outstanding under our multi-year revolving credit facility will mature in September 2016.
+In addition to repayment of other debt, our indebtedness under the multi-year revolving credit facility and our commercial paper program was incurred for working capital purposes, capital expenditures and other acquisitions.
+Amounts repaid under our multi-year revolving credit facility may be reborrowed from time to time to repay commercial paper notes or for acquisitions, capital expenditures and other general company purposes.
+We may issue and have outstanding shortterm commercial paper notes at any time for acquisitions, capital expenditures and other general company purposes.
+We intend to maintain a minimum borrowing capacity under our multi-year revolving credit facility equal to any amount outstanding under commercial paper notes as a back-stop to the commercial paper program.